Principles of the Remuneration Policy

 The annual incentives system for the top management (excluding personnel belonging to Key Functions), aims at aligning the incentive with the actual performance of both individual recipients as well as the Group as a whole, through four rigorous process phases articulated in the definition of:

-- the Group Funding Pool, linked to the level of achievement of Group Normalised Adjusted Net Profit and Group Operating Result and subject to prior verification of the Group Gate mechanism;
+- the Group Bonus Pool, linked to the level of achievement of Group Normalised Adjusted Net Result and Group Operating Result and subject to prior verification of the Group Gate mechanism;

-- Individual Performance, determined in accordance with predefined and measurable financial (risk-adjusted), economic and operational, and non-financial/ESG goals within the individual Balances Scorecards (BSC);
+- Individual Performance, determined in accordance with predefined and measurable financial (risk-adjusted), economic and operational, and non-financial goals within the individual Balances Scorecards (BSC);

 - the Individual Performance Calibration process in relation to the overall performance distribution, the reference context and compliance assessments;